OmriRoter/Live-Location-Tracking-Backend/README.md

 **Possible Errors:**

-- `400 Bad Request` - Invalid ID format
+- `400 Bad Request` - Invalid ID format or user not active
 - `404 Not Found` - User or location not found
 - `500 Internal Server Error` - Server error